bioboot/bimm143_F20/class-material/17_blast-01.md

 As this is effectively a brand new machine (with a fresh Ubuntu Linux OS just installed) we need to update the software to make sure we are using the latest and greatest versions of the various software we will need later.

-Copy and paste the following two commands into your AWS instance command line to updates the software list and then install the Python programming language and NCBI BLAST+:
+Copy and paste the following two commands into your AWS instance command line to updates the software list and then install NCBI BLAST+:

 ```
 sudo apt-get update
-sudo apt-get -y install python ncbi-blast+
+sudo apt-get -y install ncbi-blast+
 ```

 > Please make sure to hit enter after the paste -- sometimes the last line doesn't